What are Real-time segments?

 What are the targeting requirements for Real-time segments?

-- The segment automatically enabled for Onsite activation
+- The segment is automatically enabled for Onsite activation

-- The Salesforce DMP O&O snippet must be implemented on the page with key value set up.
+- For O&O, the Audience Studio O&O snippet must be implemented on the page with key value set up.
 This is the piece of code that drops the segment and User ID values in local storage.
 Please reference the Implementation User Guide for more information.

 Are there any rule limitations associated with Real-time segments?